 8 – Understand the Why & Not Just the Numbers

-Sometimes the number of a purchase or a paycheck is only part of the story.
-Some people are thrilled making 60k a year, while others would yearn for something different.
-Thus, is important to dig into the why and not stop at the face value of the numbers.
+Sometimes the purchase or a paycheck number is only part of the story.
+Some people are thrilled to make 60k a year, while others would yearn for something different.
+Thus, it is important to dig into the why and not stop at the face value of the numbers.

 Some people may value their time freedom much more than having a larger income or a cheaper cost of living.
-Some people develop certain spending habits and priorities because of how they were raised, or financial circumstances they’ve experienced.
+Some people develop certain spending habits and priorities because of how they were raised or the financial circumstances they’ve experienced.

 Discussing what lies beneath the surface will help you and your partner have an even deeper understanding of each other and your history with money.